Welcome to Year 1

 Meet the Teachers

-Our Year 1 team consists of, Mr. Pearson (Teacher), Miss Thomas (Teacher), Miss Williams (Teaching Assistant), Miss Limb (Teaching Assistant) and Miss Clark (1:1 Teaching Assistant) .
+Our Year 1 team consists of, Mr. Pearson (Teacher), Miss Bush (Teacher – Maternity Cover), Miss Williams (Teaching Assistant) and Miss Shaw (Teaching Assistant)

 Year 1 have PE with our coach Brian on Tuesday mornings.
 PE is a compulsory subject and children are expected to have the correct kit, yellow t-shirt, black shorts and black pumps (name items of clothing).
 Year 1 also have a short PE session on a Tuesday afternoon with our external sports coaches.